Share

 Keeping your golf course healthy requires more than routine care.

 Especially with strict EU mandates on fungicide use.
-Even small infractions can result in hefty fines.
+Even small infractions can result in sanctions.

 So now is the time to build an effective Integrated Pest Management program.